-A summary of the actuarial methods and assumptions used in determining the total pension liability as of June 30, 2021 are as follows:
+A summary of the actuarial methods and assumptions used in determining the total pension liability as of June 30, 2022 are as follows:

-Valuation Date June 30, 2020
+Valuation Date June 30, 2021

 Actuarial Cost Method Entry Age Normal

-Actuarial Assumptions: Expected Remaining Service Lives Investment Rate of Return Inflation Rate Mortality 2 years 7.55% per annum.
-2.30% per annum.
-Non-disabled members - Mortality rates based on the RP-2014 Healthy Mortality Table with mortality improvement projected using the MP-2018 Mortality Improvement Scale applied on a fully generational basis.
+Actuarial Assumptions:

+Expected Remaining Service Lives 2 years

+Investment Rate of Return 7.40% per annum.

+Inflation Rate 2.30% per annum.

+Mortality Non-disabled members

+(males/females) and Wh •

+Tables projected on a fully generational basis by Mortality

+Improvement Scale MP -2018

-Disabled members - Mc RP-2000 Disabled Retire projection for mortality ee Mortality Table
+Disabled members - Mortality rates based on the

+RP-2000 Disabled Retiree Mortality Table, with no

+projection for mortality •

-Termination, Disability, and Retirement Termination, disability, were projected based on experience study of the s a five-year (2014 -2018)
+Termination, Disability, and Retirement Termination, disability, and retirement assumptions

+· · · were projected based on a five-year (2014-2018)

+experience study of the System's members š.

-Salary Increases Salary increases were pr experience study of the increase ranges for spec System's members s.
+Salary Increases Salary increases were pr ojected based on a 2014-2018

+experience study of the System's members.
 The salary

+increase ranges for spec • •

 Lower Upper

 Member Type Range Range

 Regular 3.0% 12.8%

 Judges 2.6% 5.1%